 In the centre of Edinburgh stands the gothic rocket of The Scott Monument, in commemoration of the father of historical fiction; the author of Waverley, Rob Roy, Ivanhoe and many other novels.
 A 50-mile journey south from the monument would take you deep into the Scottish Borders to the market town of Moffat, the starting line for The Walter Scott Way.
 The trail follows much of the famous Southern Upland Way as it runs through lowland valleys, by lochs and reservoirs, and past Scott’s beautiful Borders residence Abbotsford House, before coming to a halt at the coastal town of Cockburnspath on Scotland’s south east coast.

-(this will open in a new window)Find out more about the Walter Scott Way
+Find out more about the Walter Scott Way

 Rob Roy Way, Drymen to Pitlochry